School Days (video game): Gameplay

 Example of a selection screen from the North American release of School Days HQ.
 Here, Kotonoha has asked Makoto a question.
 Players may choose one of the available options or none at all.

 School Days follows the typical visual novel gameplay format of scenes interspersed with player choice.
 These choices determine plot and romantic outcomes, as the game keeps track of the protagonist's relationships with his love interests.
 The game has pornographic elements.
-While characters' genitalia are pixelated in the original Japanese releases, the Western release of School Days HQ does not contain censored scenes.
+Although the characters' H-scenes are pixelated in the original Japanese releases, the Western release of School Days HQ is not censored.
 The Playstation 2 and PSP ports do not contain these scenes.

 Player choices can result in either 'good' or 'bad' endings.
-School Days's bad ends, in which characters die, have become the most notorious part of the game.
-Many of these endings feature the character Kotonoha Katsura either dying or killing other characters The good endings, by contrast, show the characters having normal relationships, and frequently have erotic elements.
+The bad endings of School Days, in which characters die, have become the most notable part of the game.
+Many of these endings feature the character Kotonoha Katsura either dying or killing other characters.
+The good endings, by contrast, show the characters having normal relationships, and frequently have erotic elements.
 Different endings portray the protagonist in relationships with different combinations of his love interests.

-Unlike traditional visual novels that consist of static characters with subtitled dialogue, School Days was unusual for its time in that it incorporated animation and voice-acting.
+Unlike traditional visual novels that consist of static characters with subtitled dialogue, School Days was unusual for its time in that it incorporated animation and voice acting.
 Cinematics naturally play on their own, and players are afforded the ability to pause, fast-forward, and even skip those they've seen before.
-Male and female voices can be muted, subtitles can be turned on or off and the game can be played from a window or fullscreen ratio.
+Male and female voices can be muted, subtitles can be turned on or off and the game can be played from a window or full-screen ratio.
 Progress can be saved at any time in up to 100 slots and loaded from either the main menu or during play.

 Plot

-School Days focuses on the life of Makoto Itou, a first-year high school student living with his divorced mother in the fictional city of Haramihama.
-During his second term, he becomes infatuated with Kotonoha Katsura, a shy schoolmate who commutes to and from school by train.
-When the classroom seating plan of his class is rearranged, he meets with Sekai Saionji, an upbeat girl who becomes invested in his relationship with Kotonoha.
-Sekai, however, becomes jealous of the new couple, having developed feelings for Makoto herself.
+School Days focuses on the life of Makoto Itō, a first-year high school student living with his divorced mother in the fictional city of Haramihama.
+During his second term, he becomes infatuated with Kotonoha Katsura, a shy schoolgirl who commutes to and from school by train.
+When the classroom seating plan of his class is rearranged, Makoto meets with Sekai Saionji, an upbeat girl who becomes invested in his relationship with Kotonoha.
+However, Sekai becomes jealous of the new couple, having developed feelings for Makoto herself.